 CONSOLIDATED FINANCIAL STATEMENTS

-Your Company has received declarations from all the IndependentDirectors confirming that they meet with the criteria of independence as prescribed underSection 149(6) of the Companies Act 2013 and under Regulation 16 (1) (b) of the SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015.
+Your Company has received declarations from all the IndependentDirectors confirming that they meet with the criteria of independence as prescribed underSection 149(6) of the Companies Act 2013 and under Regulation 16 (1) (b) of the SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 and they haveregistered their names in the Independent Director's Databank.
 Further pursuant toSection 164(2) of the Companies Act 2013 all the Directors have provided declarations inForm DIR- 8 that they have not been disqualified to act as a Director.

 The number of Meetings of the Board that each Director attended isprovided in the Report on Corporate Governance appended to and forming part of thisReport.